MP Estate Planning UK

 How Asset Protection Trusts Work in Practice

-When it comes to divorce, having an Asset Protection Trust in place can make a significant difference in securing your financial future.
-By leaving resources in a trust, you can provide an extra layer of financial security against interference from your ex-partner or other external factors.
+When it comes to divorce, having a properly established Asset Protection Trust in place can make a significant difference in securing your financial future.
+By holding assets in a discretionary trust, you create a separation between personal ownership and beneficial enjoyment — and it’s this separation that provides the extra layer of financial security against claims from an ex-spouse.

 Case Studies: Successful Protection Strategies